 What will I study during the Cambridge Mathematics Summer School?

-The engaging two week summer school programme encompasses 10 diverse topics which will teach you the both the theory and practice of architecture, taught by experts from Oxbridge.
+The engaging two week summer school programme encompasses 10 diverse topics which will teach you the both the theory and practice of mathematics, taught by experts from Cambridge Immerse.
 Here is just a taster of what is on offer on the course:

 Constructive mathematics is the mathematics of iterative methods, which arise everywhere in the subject.
 For example, Niels Abel famously proved that we cannot in general write down the solution to polynomial equations of degree 5 or higher; but of course there will be cases where we need to know the answer!
 The first place to turn to is an iterative method – a process in which we continually apply the same “action” to a given input, in the (mathematically justified) hope that this process eventually outputs something close to the true answer that we seek.

 However, in the context of real world applications, imagine that the solution of this problem is an

 essential parameter in the design of say, a satellite or a heavy load carrying bridge.
 In this case, you need to be sure that the approximate solution is sufficiently close to the true solution – this requires careful, rigorous, and rewarding mathematical analysis.

 The famous “Monty Hall problem” will tell you that the theory of probability is not always as simple as you may think; what does it really mean to say that two events occur independently (successively flipping a coin for example)?
 What is your probability of success in a game of dice?
 There are numerous problems in probability, however where the events are not independent, for example: two golfers (A and B) are at a driving range, their golf balls are both different, but they have ended up in the same bucket.
 After picking out 5 balls at random, what is the probability that all of the balls belong to “golfer A”?
 Of course, we need more information to determine the answer in this case, but it is immediately clear that this “conditional probability” makes things more complex.